mspaintmsi/superUser/msvc/README.txt

 Then you can build the project with Visual Studio.

+- Open the "msvc\superUser" project.
+- In the toolbar, choose the "Release" configuration.
+- Select the platform (x64 or x86).
+- Build the project (menu Build > Build Solution, or press Ctrl+Shift+B).

-This creates superUser32.exe and superUser64.exe in the project directory ("msvc").
+This creates superUser32.exe or superUser64.exe in the project directory ("msvc").